 Both checks work, so the solutions are correct.

-Another mistake is dropping one solution.
-Quadratics can have two real solutions, so after factoring or using the ±\pm in the quadratic formula, make sure you keep both branches when they exist.
+The second is dropping one solution.
+Quadratics can have two real solutions, so after factoring or using the ±\pm, keep both branches when they exist.

-A third mistake is using the quadratic formula with the wrong signs for aa, bb, or cc.
-This usually happens when the equation is not first written in standard form.
+The third is using the quadratic formula with the wrong signs for aa, bb, or cc, which usually happens when the equation is not first written in standard form.
+Quadratics appear in algebra, graphing, optimization, and motion problems, and getting the standard form right is what makes every later step reliable.

 Need help with a problem?